ncatlab/nlab-content/pages/3/3/7/6/6733/content.md

 * {#HopkinsSinger} [[Mike Hopkins]], [[Isadore Singer]], _[[Quadratic Functions in Geometry, Topology, and M-Theory]]_

-A discussion that embeds this argument into the larger context of [[AdS-CFT duality]] is in
+A discussion that embeds this argument into the larger context of [[AdS-CFT duality]]:

 * {#Witten98} [[Edward Witten]], _AdS/CFT Correspondence And Topological Field Theory_ JHEP 9812:012,1998 ([arXiv:hep-th/9812012](http://arxiv.org/abs/hep-th/9812012))